Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Vicky Jenson

-In the 2oo1 film Shrek, an ogre named Shrek’s peaceful swamp life is disrupted when numerous fairytale creatures are exiled to his land by the villainous Lord Farquaad.
-To regain his home, Shrek makes a deal with Farquaad to rescue Princess Fiona from a tower guarded by a dragon, intending to marry her.
+In the 2oo1 film Shrek, an ogre named Shrek has his peaceful swamp life disrupted when numerous fairytale creatures are exiled to his land by the villainous Lord Farquaad.
+To regain his home, Shrek makes a deal with Farquaad to rescue Princess Fiona from a tower guarded by a dragon.
 As they travel, Shrek and Fiona develop an unexpected connection, but Fiona has a secret.
 When it’s revealed she transforms into an ogre at night, Shrek confronts his feelings.
-Ultimately, Fiona chooses love over appearances, breaking Farquaad’s spell and proving that genuine connections go beyond appearances.
+Ultimately, Fiona chooses love over looks, breaking Farquaad’s spell and proving that genuine connections go beyond appearances.

 IMDb rating: 7.9/10